the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 [JetBrians Rider](https://www.jetbrains.com/rider/) is my IDE and it works directly with `.uproject`.
 That's why I don't have a Visual Studio `.sln` solution file.

-#### EditorConfig
+### EditorConfig
-Both Visual Studio and JetBrains Rider support [EditorConfig](https://editorconfig.org/).
-By placing an `.editorconfig` file in the project's root folder, I enforce a consistent code style throughout the entire project.
+Both Visual Studio and JetBrains Rider support [EditorConfig](https://editorconfig.org/). **By placing an `.editorconfig` file in the project's root folder, I enforce a consistent code style throughout the entire project**.

 I recommend having the following global ruleset to ensure all files are encoded and formatted the same way.